Onelinerhub/onelinerhub/python/how-to-terminate-script.md

-# How to terminate script
+# How to terminate a script

 ```python
 quit()